firejoust/trailblazer-rust/README.md

   - new paths will be initialised a few steps ahead of the current node

 Cost:
-  - The cost of the new path can only be compared to the old path if they share the same node
+  - distance and impeded movement influence a node's cost
-  - only the cost of the current path and new path will be calculated simultaneously
+  - cost is not calculated for individual nodes, but the whole path
-  - Cost is influenced by both distance from the destination and impeded movement
+  - the cost of the new and old path are compared by the same node

 Raycasting:
   - Movement can be either linear or parabolic